AaronBuxbaum/blog/content/blog/coffee-at-home/index.md

 I'm going to talk about making pourover coffee, which is the method I use the most at home.
 This is effectively the same as manually performing the task of a drip/filter machine -- hot water is poured onto a bed of coffee grounds, which make their way to the bottom, get through a paper filter, and collect in a carafe.
 The difference with pourover is that you're doing it yourself, so you have control of all of the variables, from water temperature to pour rate and stream consistency.

 I mostly use the [Hario V60](https://amzn.to/31F9Yxo), but there are lots of alternatives.
 The V60 is a good choice because it's the most popular method of pourover.
-I also love the [Chemex](https://amzn.to/35xi2Sb) -- it provides a very clean cup, it has an attached carafe, and it just looks fantastic.
+I also strongly recommend the [Chemex](https://amzn.to/35xi2Sb) -- it provides a very unique "clean" taste, it has an attached carafe, and it just looks fantastic.
 The Chemex is even featured in the Museum of Modern Art's permanent collection.
 It also makes a truly excellent iced coffee.

 ![Chemex](chemex.jpg)
 _the Chemex_